DeCatalyst247/notes_api/README.md

 # PROJECT_TITLE: 📝 NOTE API

-This is a simple API I built with Django REST Framework (DRF) for managing personal notes.
+This is a simple API Project I built with Django REST Framework (DRF) for managing personal notes.
-Each user can sign up, log in, and manage their own notes (create, read, update, and delete).
+Each user can sign up, log in,logout and manage their own notes (create, read, update, and delete).
-It also keeps track of when each note was created and updated automatically.
+It also keeps track of notes when each note was created and updated automatically.

 ---